foogolplex/Portfolio/README.md

 # Portfolio
-The stack is React and Node.js.
+Uses React.
 It uses React-Bootstrap and Material UI for styling and components.